RyanL2004/e-Commerce-Platform/README.md

-# 🛒 Modern e-Commerce Platform
+# 🛒 IBI e-Commerce Platform

 **Modern e-Commerce Platform** is a cutting-edge, full-stack e-commerce application designed to provide a seamless shopping experience.
 Built with scalability, performance, and user-friendliness in mind, it integrates modern technologies to deliver an outstanding user experience.